-Passing through the tunnel, you come out 6 on the Nuffield Lawn.
+Passing through the tunnel, you come out on the Nuffield Lawn.
 This informal area of the gardens was laid out in a picturesque style in the first decades of the nineteenth century and resembles an arboretum with a wide variety of trees.
 Facing you at the end of the path to your left is the large chimney of Gloucester College's medieval kitchen, constructed in 1423 for the sum of £7 4s.
 4d.
 This building was converted into student rooms when the current kitchen was built in 1844.
 Running clockwise around the perimeter of the Nuffield Lawn are a variety of twentiethcentury student accommodation buildings.

-Continue following the path around the lake 8 and through the old stone gateway, which marks the boundary of the nineteenthcentury College garden.
-Before 1900 the area beyond this gate was water meadows and provided grazing for the Provost's cows but, following a student-led fundraising campaign, the ground level was raised to create sports pitches and the cricket pavilion at the end of the nineteenth century.

-Just before the pavilion, the path splits in two and you have the option of following a wooded path between the canal and the playing fields straight ahead, or turning right and walking a shorter route beside the lake.
+Now turn right and follow the gravel path west alongside the herbaceous border.
+If you visit in the summer, this will be a riot of colour with bright blooms and tropical foliage; in the winter there is a wonderful display of snowdrops.
+Rounding the corner, you will catch your first glimpse of the College lake.
+The lake is man-made, created c.1817 to improve the waterlogged gardens and drawing its water from the Oxford Canal which runs adjacent to the boundary grazing for the Provost's cows but, following a student-led fundraising campaign, the ground level was raised to create sports pitches and the cricket pavilion at the end of the nineteenth century.
+Just before the pavilion, the path splits in century College garden.
+Before 1900 the area beyond this gate was water meadows and provided and through the old stone gateway, which marks the boundary of the nineteenthtwo and you have the option of following a wooded path between the canal and the playing fields straight ahead, or turning right and walking a shorter route beside the lake.

+College site and the Mildred Allen Bridge, installed in 2005, offers beautiful views back towards the Provost's Garden (closed to visitors) and the Palladian façade of the Provost's Lodgings.

+Continue following the path around the lake

-The paths reunite at the Sultan Nazrin 10 Shah Centre, opened in 2017.
+The paths reunite at the Sultan Nazrin Shah Centre, opened in 2017.
 This awardwinning building was designed by Níall McLaughlin (b.1962) and houses a modern lecture theatre, seminar rooms and a dance studio.
 Cross the small bridge where you will see how the lake was extended to meet the full-length windows of the studio.
 To your right is Henry Moore's Reclining Figure, a bronze sculpture made by the internationally acclaimed artist in 1982 and installed in the gardens in 2023.